Vegan Spanish Rice recipe – This double protein dish (tofu + beans) packs a fun punch of flavor with smoked paprika as the seasoning.

-The best part about this vegetarian spanish rice and beans recipe is how simple it is to make.
+The best part about this Vegan Spanish Rice and beans recipe is how simple it is to make.
 It’s similar to my Spanish Rice with Olives recipe.

 In a hot skillet saute the cubed tofu until its brown.
 Set aside.

 When onion and pepper are soft stir in remaining ingredients (except cooked tofu).
 Cook for 10-15 minutes.
 If your mixture becomes dry, try adding a bit of water.

 - Tofu Fried Rice

 - Crispy Orange Tofu Recipe